Representing Piecewise-Linear Functions by Functions with Minimal Arity: Introduction

-By~\cite{koutschan:23, hertrich:23}, the functions $G_1$ and $G_2$ cannot be represented as a linear combination of $\max$ functions with at most two arguments.
-However, the function $G_1+G_2$, see Fig.~\ref{fig:fig_ex2}, can be represented as a linear combination of $\max$ of at most two arguments.
-The function $G_{1}+G_{2}$ is decomposed as follows:
+By~\cite{MB17,hertrich:23,koutschan:25}, the functions $F_1$ and $F_2$ cannot be represented as a linear combination of $\max$ functions with two arguments.
+In contrast, the function $F_1+F_2$, see Fig.~\ref{fig:fig_ex2}, can be represented as a linear combination of $\max$ functions with two arguments:

-To show that Eq.~\eqref{eq:exmpl1_eq} holds, it is sufficient to show that the right side in Eq.~\eqref{eq:exmpl1_eq} is equivalent to the function $\max(0, x_1, x_2, -x_1, -x_2, x_1-x_2, x_2-x_1)$.
-By applying basic algebraic transformations for the right side in Eq.~\eqref{eq:exmpl1_eq}, we get:
+It suffices to show that the right-hand sides of Eqs.~\eqref{eq:exmpl1_sum_eq} and~\eqref{eq:exmpl1_eq} are equivalent.
+Indeed, by applying basic algebraic transformations, we get: